Ngocha2607/Patrick/README.md

-# Hello-world
+# README file
-Hello world repository for Git tutorial
+This repository for Git tutorial
-This repository is build step by step in the tutorial
+This repository is build step by step in the tutorial I change some things in README.md